wusker/new-tab-image-loader/README.md

-# New tab image loader and resizer in React.
+# New Tab Image Loader and Resizer in React.
 `yarn`

 `yarn start`